birdmeister/hubspot-form-validation/README.md

 ## Adding custom validations to the form

 ## Styling the form
+When calling 'hbspt.forms'create', the field 'cssRequired' need to contain styling using CSS.
+By using 'Raw HTML' the CSS is not carried over to the form.

+## Outstanding work
+- Instead of using 'setCustomValidity' show the error message where HubSpot shows the error message (help needed)

 ## References
 1. How to customize the form embed code: https://legacydocs.hubspot.com/docs/methods/forms/advanced_form_options